 MOTION OF MARS IN OUR SKY

-The apparent declination of Mars begins at -9.6° in early January 2016 in the constellation Virgo and descends south of the celestial equator throughout January, February and the first week of March in the constellation Libra.
+The apparent declination of Mars begins at -9.6° in early January 2016 in the constellation Virgo and descends south of the celestial equator throughout the apparition.
+By mid-January, February and the second week of March Mars will be in Libra; however, will slip into Scorpius until April 2 then into Ophiuchus.
 This is not good news for those observing in the Northern Hemispheres because Mars will be seen fairly low in their sky during the entire apparition.
 Good news for southern hemisphere observers however.
-The declination of Mars will continue to descend south of the celestial equator until May 10, 2016 when lingers at around -21.7° through opposition and closest approach.
-After that Mars descends southward for the remainder of 2016 and crossing from the constellation Libra into Scorpius during the early-August.
+The declination of Mars will continue to descend south of the celestial equator until May 10, 2016 then lingers at around -21.8° through opposition and closest approach.
+After that Mars descends southward for the remainder of 2016.

 By February 07, 2016, a ‘0.7’ visual magnitude Mars will be seen rising early in the morning sky in the constellation Libra and it will be at western quadrature with the phase defect or terminator at 37°.
 NOTE: The Solar Elongation for Mars is the angle between the lines of sight from Earth to the Sun and from Earth to Mars.
 When these lines of sight form a right triangle then Mars is at quadrature (eastern or western).
 For detailed definitions and graphics for the motion of Mars in our sky see these excellent web sites: Planetary Aspects and Elongations and Configurations.

 Figure 1.
 A heliographic chart of the orbits of Mars and the Earth showing the relative positions of both planets.
 Quadrature is when Mars is directly east or west of Earth as shown.